ajuvercr/sds-demo-paper/sds-demo.md

 Data published with Linked Data Event Streams can be partitioned or fragmented in a multitude of ways.
 This helps query agents resolve their queries with as few web requests as possible.
 A default fragmentation constitutes a timestamp fragmentation, this allows clients to replicate and synchronize the dataset efficiently.
 A substring fragmentation, on the other hand, makes autocompletion more efficient[@Substring].

-In this demo, we set up a pipeline that takes an existing LDES that exposes the registry of street names with a timestamp fragmentation.
+In this demo, we set up a pipeline starting from an existing LDES that exposes the registry of street names with a timestamp fragmentation.
 The pipeline calculates a substring fragmentation based on the name of the street and exposes a new LDES with the corresponding SDS Description.

 When asking a query agent "What are the 10 latest updated street names?" starting from the newly created LDES, the query agent can derive from the SDS description that the current LDES is not suitable for this query.
 This query would require the query agent to request the entire LDES tree and manually find the 10 latest updates, whereas following the links from the SDS description back to the original LDES, this query would only require one or two HTTP requests.

 Note that the original LDES does not expose an SDS description, so this has to be bootstrapped in the pipeline.

-To execute this pipeline we use a proof of concept pipeline runner called Nautirust.
+To execute this pipeline we use a proof of concept pipeline runner called Nautirust[@Nautirust].
 This makes it easy to start the three required processes with the correct arguments.
 The three required steps are: read the original LDES with an LDES client, add buckets to the SDS Records and ingest the new SDS records in an LDES server.

 # Conclusion